Chen-Kai/programming/doc/note/java.md

 ---

 ##### Garbage collector
 > GC looks at all the objects that were created with **new** and figures out which ones are not being referenced anymore.
-Then it releases that memory for those objects, so the memory can be used for new object.
+Then it releases that memory for those objects, so the memory can be used for new object. (from "Thinking in Java")

 ---